riffnshred/nhl-led-scoreboard/README.md

 Before you start installing anything, make sure your raspberry pi is set to your local time zone.
 Usually, you do so when you install Raspian, but if you think you skipped that part, you can change it by running `sudo raspi-config`

 #### Requirements
-You need Git for cloning this repo and PIP3 for installing the scoreboard software.
+You need Git to clone this repo and PIP3 for installing the scoreboard software.

 Since version V 1.0.0 you need python 3.3 and up.
 ```